Skip to main content

 Males with female partners who are able to become pregnant should use effective non-hormonal birth control (contraception) during treatment with OJEMDA and for 2 weeks after your last dose of OJEMDA.

 • are breastfeeding or plan to breastfeed.
-Do not breastfeed during treatment and for 2 weeks after the last dose of OJEMDA.
+Do not breastfeed during treatment and for 2 weeks after your last dose of OJEMDA.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.